 4. An opportunity to get prepared and upskill

-Given the change in family routines, find time to allocate to yourself each day to prepare yourself for the new role – just one hour per day focused on reading a book, watching videos doing on -line research about the profession and/or role you ideally want.
+Given the change in family routines, find time to allocate to yourself each day to prepare yourself for the new role – just 30 minutes to an hour per day focused on reading a book, watching videos, doing research about the profession and/or role you ideally want.
 What changes have been made?
 What are the latest buzz words and jargon?
 How has technology progressed and how can you gain new skills?
-All this investment will be well spent when you have your next interview, giving you the opportunity to demonstrate why you are the right person for the role.
+All this investment will be well spent when you have your next interview, showing you are ready and keen to take on a new challenge and can demonstrate why you are the right person for the role.

 5. Prepare your family for your impending change